Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Method

-From the condition \refEqn{eqn:cgle_invariant_solution} defining an invariant solution of the {CGLE}, it follows that the corresponding solution $\mmbf{a}(t)$ of the system of {ODEs} \refEqn{eqn:odes} satisfies \eqsp for all $m$ and $t$ (and where $\varphi, S, T$ are to be determined).
-It is easy to see that the set of functions \eqsp where $\omegan = 2 \pi n / T$ denotes the $n$-th frequency in the expansion, are a solution of the system of functional equations \refEqn{eqn:am_rpo}.
+for all $m$ and $t$ (and where $\varphi, S, T$ are to be determined).
+It is easy to see that the set of functions

+where $\omegan = 2 \pi n / T$ denotes the $n$-th frequency in the expansion, are a solution of the system of functional equations \refEqn{eqn:am_rpo}.
 Hence, they provide an appropriate representation for invariant solutions of the system of {ODEs} \refEqn{eqn:odes}.
 Substituting \refEqn{eqn:am_ansatz} into the truncated system of {ODEs} \refEqn{eqn:odes} and using again a Galerkin projection obtained by fixing an even number $N_t$, so that the summation index in~\refEqn{eqn:am_ansatz} runs over the range $-N_t/2+1 \le n \le N_t/2-1$, results in a system of nonlinear algebraic equations,